perception layer. It allows an AI agent to trigger functions based on visual or audio cues during a conversation.

 How Perception Tool Calling Works

-Perception Tool calling is triggered during an active conversation when the perception model detects a visual cue that matches a defined function.
-Here’s how the process works:This example explains the
+Perception tool calling is triggered during an active conversation when the perception model detects a cue that matches a defined function:- Visual tools are triggered by what Raven sees (e.g., ID card, bright outfit, hat).
+The event includes a

-The same process applies to other functions like
+The same process applies to any function you define in

-You can update theperception_tools definitions using the Update Persona API.
+You can updatevisual_tools or audio_tools using the Update Persona API.
+Use the path /layers/perception/visual_tools or /layers/perception/audio_tools as appropriate.

 Replace